-Book Of Mormon Sets New Top Ticket Price of $500 Per Ticket and the Lowest Ticket Price is $149
+Book Of Mormon Sets New Top Ticket Price Of $500 Per Ticket And The Lowest Ticket Price Is $149, It Is A Hot Ticket On Broadway With Touring Shows Opening Soon

 - Amex Premium Ticket Desk tickets are $252.00 - $477.00